microfarad-de/bootloader/README.md

 * Open Terminal and go to the following path: `/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/bootloaders/atmega`
 * Make a backup copy of and replace the following file with the version from this repository: `ATmegaBOOT_168.c`

-For ATMega328P at 16MHz:
+For ATmega328P at 16MHz:
 * Make a backup copy and remove the following file: `ATmegaBOOT_168_atmega328.hex`
 * Execute: `make atmega328`

-For ATMega328P at 8MHz:
+For ATmega328P at 8MHz:
 * Make a backup copy and remove the following file: `ATmegaBOOT_168_atmega328_pro_8MHz.hex`
 * Execute: `make atmega328_pro8`

-Burn the bootloader:
-* Connect your Arduino board with your PC via an in-system programmer (ISP)
-* Start your Arduino IDE and select your ISP model inside: Tools > Programmer
-* Select your board model inside: Tools > Board
-* Select your processor model inside: Tools > Processor
-* Burn the bootloader by selecting: Tools > Burn Bootloader